 Listen offline with Spotify Premium

 With Spotify Premium, you can download an unlimited number of tracks and podcasts for offline listening.
 This is great for long flights or if you want to turn off your data while away from home.
-With Free Spotify, you aren’t able to download any music or podcasts, so you may be spending money in the form of data usage rather than a Premium subscription.
+With Free Spotify, you aren’t able to download any music or podcasts, so you may be spending money on data usage rather than a Premium subscription.

 On the desktop Spotify app, there are fewer discrepancies between Free Spotify and Spotify Premium.
 For example, on the desktop app, you can select any specific song you want with unlimited skips, regardless of whether you have Spotify Premium or not.
 However, you are still subjected to ads on Free Spotify with the desktop app, and you cannot download music for offline listening on your computer unless you have Spotify Premium.